Where to Find the Best Easter Treats & Hot Cross Buns in Tasmania

 Summer Kitchen

-If you’re looking for delicious organic hot cross buns, head to Summer Kitchen in the Huon Valley town of Ranelagh.
-This renowned bakery attracts visitors from all over, and their woodfired, spiced hot cross buns (with a hint of honey) are a crowd favourite each year.
-Get it quick – they tend to sell out daily.
+If you’re after delicious organic hot cross buns, head to Summer Kitchen in the Huon Valley town of Ranelagh.
+This renowned bakery draws visitors from all over, and its woodfired, spiced hot cross buns, finished with a hint of honey, are a crowd favourite each year.
+Get in quickly, though, as they tend to sell out daily.

 21 Marguerite Street, Ranelagh